mattrehbein/data_studio/code/06-project/DIARY_6.md

 TO DO:
+-figure out the code in pandas to see which city has comparable number of homicides as atl -make compare graphs for baltimore and boston
+-line graph with all three showing percent unsolved

 -make stacked bar graphs: bars of total homicides per year; stacked values = solved vs unsolved.
 Do natl. & atl -histogram of unsolved by year? or maybe just plain bar of unsolved by year